 Some pollens can burst open and release tiny particles that are concentrated in the wind just before the thunderstorm.
-These small particles get further into the airways and can trigger asthma symptoms.
+These small particles get deep into the airways and can trigger asthma symptoms.

 To avoid exposure, stay inside with the windows and doors closed until after the storm has passed.

-People as risk of acute asthma flare-ups triggered by a thunderstorm include those with seasonal hay fever, current asthma, a history of asthma or undiagnosed asthma.
+People at risk of acute asthma flare-ups triggered by a thunderstorm include those with:

 To reduce the risk of thunderstorm asthma where it is a known trigger, it is recommended to aim for optimum asthma management year-round.
 This means optimising preventer use during spring thunderstorm season, controlling hay fever, checking pollen levels and avoiding exposure to pollen on these days where possible.

 - Learn about thunderstorm asthma and determine whether or not you are at risk

 - Talk to your doctor about the need for inhaled preventer medicine and appropriate treatment for your allergies, including hay fever.